telerik/ajax-docs/controls/rating/mobile-support/render-modes.md

 # Render Modes

 **RadRating** has two different render modes that can change the way the control is rendered.
 They are exposed via the **RenderMode** property that can have four	possible values - **Classic**, **Lightweight**, **Mobile** and **Auto**.
 This functionality was introduced in the **Q1 2015** version.

 The possible options are:

-* **Classic**—this mode is the rendering that has been used before.
+* **Classic** — this mode is the rendering that has been used before.
 It remains without changes and it is the default value of the property.
 In this mode background images are used to create the rating stars.

-* **Lightweight**—this mode uses font icons for the rating stars, which makes it easier to customize.
+* **Lightweight** — this mode uses font icons for the rating stars, which makes it easier to customize.
 This also removes the use of image sprites the control.
 All of this decreases the overall size and complexity of each skin, including custom ones.

-* **Mobile**—this mode is currently not supported.
+* **Mobile** — this mode is currently not supported.
 If you set it, the mode will fall back automatically to **Lightweight**.

-* **Auto**—this mode makes each control choose the appropriate rendering mode according to the used	browser - **Classic** or **Lightweight**.
+* **Auto** — this mode makes each control choose the appropriate rendering mode according to the used	browser - **Classic** or **Lightweight**.

 >important RadRating, as well as the other controls included in the Telerik UI for ASP.NET AJAX suite that utilize render modes, support only one type of render mode per page.All such controls must have the same RenderMode on a given page.This also includes instances from user controls and master pages.
->

 ## Setting Render Mode